UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 * Most **Popular Drink Item** is **Drip Coffee**

 ## **Recommendation for future analysis**
-* More data points(transactions) could be made to avail for the analysis as it is only for 10 days data out of 30 days of a month
+* More data points(transactions) could be made to avail for the analysis as it is only for 10 days data out of 30 days of a month, it will help in improving the prediction accuracy even further.
+* More data points will also help in suggesting the new store locations.
-* Locations of stores may be provided to analyze data from the perspective that how location impacts revenue of a store
+* Locations of stores may be provided to analyze data from the perspective that how location impacts revenue of a store.
-* Budget information for marketing campaign may be gathered
+* Budget information for marketing campaign may be gathered.
-* Data about competitors for sales to have comparison of performance
+* Data about competitors sales to have comparison of performance and help in strategizing new customer acquisition.